Learn how to use "penser que" and "croire que" in French

 For example: In French, you can NEVER say ''Vous pensez elle chante bien.'' or ''Elle croit les anges existent.''

-See also the more advanced Expressing "to find" and opinions with the verb "trouver" in French and "Penser/trouver/savoir/croire/prétendre que" are followed with indicative (L'Indicatif) in affirmative sentences BUT with subjunctive (Le Subjonctif) in negative ones
+See also the more advanced Expressing "to find" and opinions with the verb "trouver" in French and "Penser/trouver/savoir/croire/prétendre que" are followed with the indicative mood (L'Indicatif) in affirmative sentences BUT with the subjunctive mood (Le Subjonctif) in negative ones